Commercial Construction & Business Remodeling

 If your commercial space is too small or outdated, you’re probably considering whether to build a new building or renovate the existing one.
 This is a big decision for your business, and there are specific items to consider upfront which will help you make the right choice.

 Once you have your desired budget, time frame, and goals for the building roughed out, it’s time to decide between new construction or remodeling.

-- Was your building built before 1980?
+2. Was your building built before 1980?
 If so, it probably contains asbestos.
-Sometimes it’s safer to leave asbestos in place, but if the asbestos is likely to be dislodged and get into the air – whether by the remodeling process or in every day circumstances – you will have to pay for asbestos abatement professionals to remove or seal up the asbestos.
+Sometimes it’s safer to leave asbestos in place, but if the asbestos is likely to be dislodged and get into the air – whether by the remodeling process or in everyday circumstances – you will have to pay for asbestos abatement professionals to remove or seal up the asbestos.

-- What are the pros and cons of your current location?
-If it is a location that works or doesn’t work for your customers, include the diminished or increased income from changing locations to your budget.
+5. What are the pros and cons of your current location?
+If it is a location that works or doesn’t work for your customers, include the diminished or increased income from changing locations in your budget.
 Also, is your current location one that will give you a return on your investment if you remodel?

-- Are you going to be able to find land in an area that makes it worth the move?
-Location can be a deal breaker.
+1. Are you going to be able to find land in an area that makes it worth the move?
+Location can be a deal-breaker.
 Some types of business depend upon being in a certain part of town.
 Other companies emphasize providing a location their employees find appealing.
 The last thing you want is to lose customers or staff by moving without doing research.

-- What will your new month-to-month expenses be?
+2. What will your new month-to-month expenses be?
 This doesn’t just include the obvious costs.
-There will be less repairs needed.
+There will be fewer repairs needed.
 A new building will probably be more efficient in its use of electricity and other utilities than your old one.
 If you can incorporate solar panels into the new building, that’s even better for the bottom line.